 Empowering Ocean Guardians Across Latin America

-The module “Guardians of the Ocean: Ocean Literacy and Community Solutions for Coastal Sustainability in Mexico” module organised by IOI Ocean Academy Mexico Director, Liliana Rodriguez, brought together 98 participants from Mexico, Chile, Colombia, Peru, and Ecuador for a month of collaborative learning and action.
-Through interactive online sessions, participants deepened their understanding of Ocean Literacy, marine conservation, coastal resilience, sustainable fisheries, and community governance.
+The module "Guardians of the Ocean: Ocean Literacy and Community Solutions for Coastal Sustainability in Mexico", organised by IOI Ocean Academy Mexico Director Liliana Rodriguez, brought together 98 participants from Mexico, Chile, Colombia, Peru and Ecuador for a month of collaborative learning and action.
+Through interactive online sessions, participants deepened their understanding of Ocean Literacy, marine conservation, coastal resilience, sustainable fisheries, and community-based governance.

 A key outcome of this module was the development of seven collaborative projects focused on coastal sustainability, marine conservation, citizen science, and environmental stewardship.
 These initiatives demonstrated participants’ ability to translate knowledge into practical action, reinforcing the role of local communities as drivers of positive change for ocean health.
-The successful certification of 43 participants further reflects the strong engagement and commitment generated by the course.
+A total of 43 participants successfully completed the module, reflecting the strong engagement and commitment generated throughout the course.

-Reflections from Directors of Newly Established Nodes Following Their First Delivered Module
+Reflections from Directors of Newly Established IOI Ocean Academy Nodes

-IOI Ocean Academy Directors from the newly established nodes, recently completed the delivery of their first module.
-They share their initial impressions, key highlights, and thoughts on engaging with participants through this exciting first step in this ocean literacy educational journey.
+Building on this momentum, IOI Ocean Academy Directors from the following newly established nodes, recently completed the delivery of their first IOI Ocean Academy modules.
+They share their reflections on this important milestone, together with highlights from their inaugural courses and their experiences engaging with participants.

 "Launching the first-ever IOI Ocean Academy module in Bangladesh has been a profoundly rewarding milestone.
-Designed to foster ocean literacy, the program successfully engaged a diverse cohort of participants, equipping them with essential knowledge on marine governance, coastal management, and the sustainable stewardship of our oceans.
+Designed to foster Ocean Literacy, the program successfully engaged a diverse cohort of participants, equipping them with essential knowledge on marine governance, coastal management, and the sustainable stewardship of our oceans.
 The immense enthusiasm from our participants underscores a growing regional commitment to safeguarding our marine ecosystems.
-We are deeply grateful to IOI HQ for their unwavering guidance, and we look forward to expanding this vital educational footprint in the modules to come."
+We are deeply grateful to IOI HQ for their unwavering guidance, and we look forward to expanding this vital educational footprint through future modules."

 Mostafa MONWAR